Get Started with Salesforce Engage

 Tell Me More

-Salesforce Engage consists of four main components: Engage Campaigns, Engage Reports, Engage Alerts, and Engage for Gmail and Outlook.
+Salesforce Engage consists of four main components: Engage Campaigns, Engage Reports, Engage Alerts, and Engage for Outlook.
 (There’s more to Salesforce Engage than this, but let’s just focus on these for the time being.)

 Engage Campaigns: Launch 1:1 or 1:many campaigns directly from Salesforce using marketing-approved content.